biggie-boss/LoreRim/README.md

 - Diverse Woodchopping Blocks - Textures
 - Dunmer Dreams - A Dark Elf Bed Replacer
 - Dunmer Settlement of Tel Mithryn
+- EasierRider's Dungeon Pack - A lot of these are broken.
+Not just that, it causes tons of conflicts with (IMO) better mods.
 - Eating Animations and Sounds SE
 - Fixed Nordic Metal Grate
 - Halffaces - small edit of Farmbencht